Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 Things to do in Wanaka

-Blessed with crystal clear lakes, towering snowcapped peaks and tremendous national parks, Wanaka is definitely the place that requires you to bring your camera!
-But don’t let that fool you – while Wanaka’s delightful scenery paints a picture of serenity, it is also overflowing with adventure!
+Blessed with crystal clear lakes, towering snow capped peaks and tremendous national parks, Wanaka is definitely the place that requires a camera!
+But don’t let all that fool you – while Wanaka’s delightful scenery paints a picture of serenity, it is also overflowing with adventure!

-You can easily stay for 2 days or more, there are plenty of activities to be done such as skydiving, scenic flights, but we did those before in the previous places.
+You can easily stay for 2 days or more as there are plenty of activities to try such as skydiving and scenic flights, but we did those before in the previous places.